Zeioth/vim-dooku/README.md

 ### Adventages of this approach

 * Easier to maintain: [KISS](https://en.wikipedia.org/wiki/KISS_principle).
-* Easier to hack: Having each plugin self-contained, make it easier to fork and modify.
+* Easier to hack: Having each plugin self-contained, makes it easier to fork and modify.
 * Common codebase: All plugins share the same architecture, and most options.
 * Together but not mixed: There is an adventage in keeping the same options for different documentation generators separated.
 This allows heavy customization.